-Auckland 1963, three eleven-year-old boys meet in family court.
+Auckland 1963.
+Three eleven year old boys meet in a cell in the Family Court.
 Two Māori and one Samoan: Wheels, Piwi and a boy called Piano.
-Made wards of state, they are taken to Owairaka Boys home.
-There begins a story into the heart of darkness, abuse and pain but also the remarkable resilience of the boys as they seek to survive through the power of friendship, culture, music and the light of the human spirit.
+Made wards of state, they are taken to Ōwairaka Boys' Home.
+There begins a story of darkness, abuse and pain, but also resilience as the boys seek to survive through the power of friendship, culture, music and the human spirit.